-In this context, emerging countries and developing markets are defined as countries which are not classified by the World Bank as high income countries.
-In addition, high income countries which are included in an emerging market financial index of a leading service provider may also be considered as emerging countries and developing markets if deemed appropriate by the Management Company in the context of a Subfund's investment universe.
-The markets in emerging countries are much less liquid than the developed equity markets.
-Moreover, in the past, these markets have experienced higher volatility than the developed markets.
+The Subfund may invest in emerging and developing countries notwithstanding the fact that those countries are not classified by the World Bank as high-income countries.
+In addition, high income countries which are included in an emerging market financial index of a leading service provider may also be considered as emerging countries eligible for investment if deemed appropriate by the Management Company in the context of a Subfund's investment universe.
+The markets in emerging countries are much less liquid than the developed countries' markets.
+Moreover, in the past, these markets have experienced higher volatility than the developed countries' markets.

 Potential investors should be aware that, due to the political and economic situation in emerging countries, investments in this Subfund entail a greater degree of risk, which could in turn reduce the return on the Subfund's assets.
-Investments in these Subfunds should only be made on a long-term basis.
+Investments in this Subfund should only be made on a medium to long-term basis.
 The investments of this Subfund are exposed to the following risks (among others): less effective public supervision, accounting and auditing methods and standards which do not match the requirements of Western legislation, possible restrictions on repatriation of the capital invested, counterparty risk in respect of individual transactions, market volatility, and insufficient liquidity affecting the Subfund's investments.
-It must also be borne in mind that companies are selected regardless of their market capitalization or sector.
-This may lead to a concentration in terms of market segments or sectors.
+It must also be borne in mind that companies are selected regardless of their market capitalization (micro, small, mid, large caps) or sector.
+This may lead to a concentration in terms of market segments, sectors, geography and currency.